-The Property as described herein is 100% owned by K92 Mining Limited ("K92ML"); a company incorporated in Papua New Guinea, which is 100% owned by K92 Holdings International Limited ("K92 Holdings"), which is owned 100% owned by K92 Mining Inc. (formerly Otterburn Resources Corp.).
+The Property as described herein is 100% owned by K92 Mining Limited ("K92ML"); a company incorporated in Papua New Guinea, which is 100% owned by K92 Holdings (PNG) Limited ("K92PNG"), a 100% owned subsidiary of K92 Holdings International Limited ("K92 Holdings").

-K92 Mining Inc. is a company incorporated under the laws of British Columbia, Canada; the common shares of which are publicly listed on the Toronto Stock Exchange.
+K92 Mining Inc. (formerly Otterburn) is a company incorporated under the laws of British Columbia, Canada; the common shares of which are publicly listed on the Toronto Stock Exchange.